-Jomsom-Muktinath trekking is a major trekking destination in the Mustang region.
-The Jomsom –Muktinath trail follows the path of world-famous Annapurna Circuit trek exploring the villages of Jomsom, Kagbeni, Marpha, Thini, and Lubra.
+Jomsom-Muktinath trekking is a major trekking destination in the lower Mustang region.
+The Jomsom –Muktinath trail follows the path of the world-famous Annapurna Circuit trek exploring the villages of Jomsom, Kagbeni, Marpha, Thini, and Lubra.
 The highlight of this trek is a visit to the temple of Muktinath or locally called Chumig Gyatsa which is a sacred pilgrimage destination for Hindus and Buddhists.